Family Support Program

 Summer Day Camp

 Extend-A-Family Kingston provides a safe environment where children with and without disabilities have fun together.
-This is appropriate for children and teens who may not be candidates for mainstream camps.
-The camp is held at St. Lawrence College and runs Monday to Friday from 9:00-4:00 with extended hours available.
+The camp is held at St. Lawrence College during the months of July and August and runs Monday to Friday from 9:00am - 4:00pm, with extended hours available.

-We have camps for children aged 4-17 years old.
-We exercise flexibility in assigning campers to groups.
+We have camps for children aged 4-17 years old and assign campers to age appropriate groups.

-Weekly sessions are themed and activities include: swimming, sports, arts, singing, dancing; and trips to the beach, local attractions and water parks.
+Weekly sessions are themed and activities include: swimming, arts and crafts, sports, singing, and dancing.
+Campers also enjoy community outings such as, trips to the beach, local attractions, and water parks and visits from community guests.

-We offer an Adult Summer Recreation Program for adults over 18 years of age at our Centre on Bagot Street.
-This program runs in conjunction with our Adult Day Program and takes place Monday to Friday from 9:00-4:00 with extended hours available.
+Adult Summer Camp is available to adults over 18 years of age at the Extend-A-Family Kingston building on Bagot Street.
+This program runs in conjunction with our Adult Day Program.
+Summer Camp takes place Monday through Friday from 8:30am - 3:30pm, with extended hours available.